google/trillian/docs/claimantmodel/CoreModel.md

 There is a **Claimant** that makes a **Claim** that is relied upon by a **Believer** as a precondition to take an action they would not have taken if the claim was false.
 Claims are represented by signed **Statements**.
 The veracity of a Claim can be verified by a **Claim Verifier**, who will notify a **Claim Arbiter** of any false Claims.

 ## Example: Certification Claims

+As a concrete example of the Claimant Model in action, we'll model one of the core claims made by [Certificate Authorities](https://en.wikipedia.org/wiki/Certificate_authority) (CAs).
+A CA should create and sign a Certificate, *only at the request of the Domain Owner*.
+A user's web browser receives this cert when attempting to establish a secure connection to a domain, and proceeds with the connection only if it was signed by a CA that the Browser Vendor has blessed.
+In the event of a CA issuing bad certificates, the Browser Vendor can protect their users by removing the CA from the blessed set.
+The only party which can verify that a certificate was issued under authorization is the Domain Owner.

 <dl>
 <dt>Claim<sup>CERT</sup></dt>
 <dd><i>"I, ${CA}, am authorized to certify $pubKey for $domain"</i></dd>